 Other permutations include the strangely bandaged version in Kingdom Hearts (the Whiskey Tango Foxtrot acid trip of many a FF character), and of course, its replacement the First Tsurugi, Cloud's mix-and-match fusion sword in Advent Children (Which, actually, I rather like, but the man needs to stop playing with his sword(s) and spend more time with Tifa).

-The Buster Sword appears in a surprising number of games: FFVII, Before Crisis, Crisis Core, Dirge (at least as a cameo), FFIX as an easter egg, X as a dummied object, XII as one of Gilgamesh's fake weapons, FF Tactics Advance and Grimoire of the Rift, Erhgeiz, Chocobo Racing, Itadaki Street, Kingdom Hearts 1 & 2, Dissidia & Duodecim, Lightning Returns, Theatrhythm, and a new iOS/Android game, FFVII G-Bike.
-And I still think I'm missing a few.
+The Buster Sword appears in a surprising number of games: FFVII, Before Crisis, Crisis Core, Dirge as a cameo, FFIX as an easter egg, X as a dummied object, XII as one of Gilgamesh's fake weapons, Final Fantasy Tactics A2: Grimoire of the Rift, Erhgeiz, Chocobo Racing, Itadaki Street, Kingdom Hearts 1 & 2, Dissidia Duodecim, Lightning Returns, Theatrhythm, and FFVII G-Bike.

 Masamune is the ultimate Final Fantasy sword.
 After all, it's been in every single numbered game in the franchise, and most of the spin-offs.
-It's named after Goro Nyudo Masamune, the greatest swordsmith in Japan, working in the 14th century to help the shoguns fend off the Mongols.
+It's named after Goro Nyudo Masamune, the greatest swordsmith in Japan, who worked in the 14th century to help the shoguns fend off the Mongols.

-Its most famous incarnation is Sephiroth's "you have GOT to be kidding me!"
-6 foot long katana (it may be as long as 8 feet in some versions).
+Its most famous incarnation is Sephiroth's "you have GOT to be kidding me!" six-foot-long katana (it may be as long as eight feet in some versions).
 Hats off to the animators of Advent Children for somehow managing to choreograph an indoor fight scene with this monster.
 The Masamune of FFXII appears to be a modest and real-world plausible version of this katana.

 © 2010 auronlu